himanshusisodiya6377/personal-portfolio-website/README.md

 # Personal Portfolio Website

-this is my first project where , i have created an portfolio website where , individuals can see portfolios of famous pesonalities.
+this is my first project where , I have created an portfolio website where , individuals can see portfolios of famous pesonalities.

 ## Appendix